seasamgo/minimal-mistakes/_posts/2018-06-11-quantly-2018_hackathon.md

 author_profile: true
 ---

 A friend of mine recently shared a link to a space-themed hackathon, after we'd had too many vodka toasts at a Russian birthday party and I'd said that I wanted to be an astronaut.
 I decided to go on a whim after hitting the snooze button six times that morning and sleeping in two hours too long.
-Four coffees later I met software engineers Alex and Frank.
+Four coffees later, I met software engineers Alex and Frank to form Team Micro.
 This is what we came up with:

 {% include video id="gR-W9eFPQbw" provider="youtube" %}